 WHAT IS THE KINETIC CHAIN?

-When you move, the parts of your body act as a system of chain links.
-Energy or force generated by one link (or part of the body) needs be transferred successively to the next link.
+In (extremely) simplistic terms, your body is made up of parts that act like a system of chain links.
+When you move, energy or force generated by one link (or part of the body) needs be transferred successively to the next link if we are to move efficiently.

-Looking at the lower half of the body, the foot, knee, hip, and even the low back act as links in the chain, which are totally dependent on one another for effective and efficient motion.
+Looking at the lower half of the body, the foot, shin, thigh, pelvis and lower back act as links in the chain.
+They are given mobility by joints of the ankle, knee, hip, pelvis and spine, and rely heavily on one another for effective and efficient motion.

-A stiff link in the chain tends to cause excessive movement elsewhere in the chain.
+A stiff link in the chain tends to cause compensatory excessive movement elsewhere in the chain.
 And that excessive movement creates abnormal stress and strain.
 That’s why the stiff link may be the original cause of problems, but the relatively flexible link in the chain is frequently the source of pain and pathology.

 For example, someone who sits down all day can develop tight hip flexors.
-Tight hip flexors lead to reduced hip extension, which in turn may cause excessive movement in the lower back and pelvis…..leading to low back pain.
+Tight hip flexors lead to reduced hip extension, which in turn may cause excessive movement in the lower back and pelvis, leading to low back pain.
 The problem was the tight hip flexors, but the weak link in the chain (the lower back) is the area that becomes painful.

 THE RIPPLE EFFECT